DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 * a master’s degree
 * a PhD

-In exceptional circumstances, they may be awarded to a graduate with a 2:2 and significant relevant experience.
+In exceptional circumstances, if you achieved a 2:2 in your degree you may still be awarded a scholarship if you have significant relevant experience.

 Scholarships are offered by independent institutions.
 They set their own eligibility criteria and you’ll need to apply through the relevant scholarship body: